Bell for Better

 We seek to provide a safe and healthy workplace and provide our team members a variety of mental health education, events and wellness programs.

-Our workplace initiatives for mental health and wellness include:
+Our workplace initiatives for mental health and wellness include the following:

 - Workplace Mental Health Leadership certificate program: the world’s first university certified program developed with Queen’s University and Morneau Shepell is mandatory for all our people leaders to strengthen the understanding of workplace mental health issues, how to support team members and the business case for good workplace mental health.